Connect Oracle

 END;

-• Bigeye uses multiple sessions during connection.
-Please ensure you have an appropriate number configured.
+• Since Bigeye uses multiple sessions during connection, ensure you have an appropriate number configured.
 For more information on sessions and how to alter them, read here.

-• You may also enforce limits to database resources by creating a profile for the Bigeye user.
-Since connections can sit idle, it may be good to enforce a low IDLE_TIME.
+• You can enforce limits to database resources by creating a profile for the Bigeye user.
+Since connections can sit idle, enforce a low IDLE_TIME.
 For more information, read here.

-• If your Oracle instance is deployed in the cloud, you may need to whitelist Bigeye’s static IP 35.163.65.120, depending on your security settings.
+• If your Oracle instance is deployed in the cloud, allow Bigeye’s static IP 35.163.65.120, depending on your security settings.